nuletizia/CORTICAL/README.md

 # CORTICAL
 This repository contains the official Keras implementation of cooperative channel capacity learning (CORTICAL)

-If you used the repository for your experiments, please cite the paper.
+If you used the repository for your experiments, please cite the paper:

+*N. A. Letizia, A. M. Tonello and H. V. Poor, "Cooperative Channel Capacity Learning," in IEEE Communications Letters, vol. 27, no. 8, pp. 1984-1988, Aug.
+2023, doi: 10.1109/LCOMM.2023.3282307.*

 The paper presents a cooperative framework (CORTICAL) to both estimate the channel capacity and sample from the capacity-achieving distribution using a combined generator/discriminator model.
 The official implementation is now available.